damien5215/BookWebApp/README.md

 This app is adapted from a Treehouse project - https://github.com/treehouse-projects/dotnet-comic-book-library-manager

-I adapted it for books (Fiction/Non-Fiction) rather than comicbooks.
+I followed a 4-hour tutorial and adapted the project for books (Fiction/Non-Fiction) rather than comic books.

 It contains a CRUD console app and a CRUD web app.
 The two projects share the class files via a class library.